Nukapedia: Split

-In October 2011, over disagreements with Wikia's social focus its founder and many of the administrators moved The Vault moved to FalloutWiki.com, and later fallout.gamepedia.com, both hosted by Curse.
+In October 2011, over disagreements with Wikia's social focus its founder and many of the administrators moved The Vault to FalloutWiki.com, and later fallout.gamepedia.com, both hosted by Curse.
 The Wikia version remained, now under the name "Nukapedia".
 In January 2012, Dembowski was globally banned from Wikia for posting about Curse-hosted wikis on Wikia.

 Merge

 In 2019, after the Curse network of wikis was purchased by Wikia and both The Vault and Nukapedia became hosted by the same company, administrators of both wikis announced a project to merge the two previously split sites into one again, under the name "Fallout Wiki" (subtitled "Nukapedia + The Vault").
 In January 2022, it was announced that the merge was complete and the site will continue forward under Nukapedia branding.
 The original version of The Vault prior to the merge announcement remains archived.